k21971/CrecelleHack/doc/variantfixes.md

   associated harmonies.
 - Remove obscure ordering system for determining whether a harmony is active.
+- Disable monster harmonization while reworking the system to be more interesting.

 ## Monsters
 - Slightly increase chance of random spawns of unique monsters.